Googleplex: SGI campus

 The site was previously occupied by Silicon Graphics (SGI).
 The office space and corporate campus is located within a larger 26 acre site that contains Charleston Park, a 5 acre public park; improved access to Permanente Creek; and public roads that connect the corporate site to Shoreline Park and the Bay Trail.
 The project, launched in 1994, was built on the site of one of the few working farms in the area and was city owned at the time (identified as "Farmer's Field" in the planning documents).
-It was a creative collaboration between SGI, StUDIOS Architecture, SWA Group, and the Planning and Community Development Agency of the City of Mountain View, California.
+The Charleston Park development was created through a collaboration involving Silicon Graphics, SWA Group and the Planning and Community Development Agency of Mountain View.
 The objective was to develop in complementary fashion the privately owned corporate headquarters and adjoining public greenspace.
 Key design decisions placed parking for nearly 2000 cars underground, enabling SWA to integrate the two open spaces with water features, shallow pools, fountains, pathways, and plazas.
 The project was completed in 1997.
 The American Society of Landscape Architects (ASLA) noted that the SGI project was a significant departure from typical corporate campuses and which challenged conventional thinking about private and public space, and awarded the project the ASLA Centennial Medallion in 1999.